Koszul duality in exact categories: Operadic Algebra in Additive Categories

 \begin{defn} Let $M$ and $N$ be graded objects.
 The \textbf{non-symmetric composite product} of $M$ and $N$, denoted $M\circ_{ns} N$ is the graded object given by

 \end{defn}

 \begin{defn} The graded object $I$ is defined by $M(i)=0$ for $i\neq 1$ and $I(1)=k$. \end{defn}

-With these the constructions and results analogous to those for symmetric operads above go through mutatis mutandis. \\ Suppose now that $(\mathpzc{E},\otimes)$ is symmetric.
-Denote the category of non-symmetric operads by $\mathpzc{Op}_{ns}$.
+With these the constructions and results analogous to those for symmetric operads above go through mutatis mutandis. \\ Denote the category of non-symmetric operads by $\mathpzc{Op}_{ns}$.
 As with any module category there is an adjunction

 which induces an adjunction